 Coming Soon: Body Worn Cameras for Police Officers on Campus

 UNLV Police Services will soon be outfitting its officers with body-worn cameras (BWC’s) for use during patrols of campus.
 Ensuring transparency and accountability, UNLV’s Video Camera Surveillance Committee reviewed and approved the camera policy in May 2018.
 The department will begin deploying the cameras in a phased approach.
 Phase one includes officers at Nevada State College (NSC) receiving training on operation of the cameras, the policy governing their use, and the storage and chain-of-custody of the camera footage.
-Cameras will be distributed to a number of officers for trial operations on the NSC campus on August 21, before moving into phase two at UNLV’s Shadow Lane Campus, and eventually onto UNLV’s Maryland Parkway Campus for phase three.
-The dates for deployment will depend upon results of trials at NSC.
-By mid-fall, all day and night shift patrol officers will have been issued BWC’s to be worn on duty.
+Cameras will be distributed to a number of officers for trial operations on the NSC campus on August 21, before moving into phase two at UNLV’s Shadow Lane Campus on January 17th, and eventually onto UNLV’s Maryland Parkway Campus for phase three.
+The dates for deployment to the Maryland Parkway Campus will depend upon results of trials at the Shadow Lane Campus.
+All day and night shift patrol officers will be issued BWC’s to be worn on duty.

 (Some of) the Facts: